statamic/v2-docs/content/collections/docs/collections.md

 ![Control Panel Collection](/assets/img/screenshots/cp-collection.png)

+> You may customize the columns in this listing.
+[Find out how](/control-panel#customizing-listing-columns)

 ## Collection-Level Defaults

 If you'd like your Entries to inherit some default data, such as a default template, fieldset, or list of taxonomies, you can add that data to the Collections `folder.yaml` file.
 Each entry can **override** this data if you desire.
 Anything goes.